ishanarora04/apacheairflow/README.md

 >> `pip install apache-airflow[s3]`
 >> `pip install apache-airflow[postgres]`

-> Step 5: Update airflow.cfg and mention the required connection variables

-> Step 6: Initialize the airflow meta database
+> Step 5: Initialize the airflow meta database
 >>  airflow initdb

+> Step 6: Copy airflow.cfg from the pseudo folder and replace the current one

 > Step 7 : Copy the dags and plugin from the pseudo folder to Airflow_home:

 >> `cp -r pseudo/dags airflow_home/dags`
 >> `cp -r pseudo/plugins airflow_home/plugins`

+>> Step 8 : Change the S3 bucket names and S3 bucket region in all the dags to point to bucket where your intermediate steps will be done.

-> Step 7 : Start server as a Daemon
+> Step 9 : Start server as a Daemon
 >>  `airflow webserver -D`

-> Step 8 : Start Scheduler as a Daemon
+> Step 10 : Start Scheduler as a Daemon

 >> `airflow scheduler -D`